UCBA Library Policies

 Non-Classroom Teaching Support

-For library-related assignments and activities, please contact your library faculty liaison to discuss the availability of resources and virtual research support.
-Due to the COVID-19 pandemic, classes are not permitted in the Library.
+For library-related assignments and activities, contact your library faculty liaison to discuss the availability of resources and research support.
+Note: We request that entire classes are not brought to the library to limit possible disruption, and due to limited staffing, the inability to support a number of students in a short period of time.

 Misuse of library materials, equipment, facilities, and furniture is prohibited.
 The following are examples of prohibited actions: